zh-rocco/vue-auto-storage/README.md

 # vue-auto-storage

-> An automatic storage plugin for Vue2.
+> An automatic storage plugin for Vue2, persist state in `data` with localStorage.

 ## TODO